schollz/wikifun/README.md

 - [ ] Maze generation for the gameboard
 - [ ] Wikipedia API for getting solution phrases
 - [ ] General utilities
+- [ ] Front-end HTML page for connecting to server